JuniorDevSingapore/community_docs/Code_Of_Conduct.md

 * Don’t stand in closed circles.
 It can be hard enough approaching strangers without physical barriers.
 Try to not stand in circles that don’t let any new people in.
 * Talk to someone you don’t know.
 Hopefully you’ve made friends in the JuniorDev community, but there was probably a point before you knew faces in the crowd.
 Make newbie’s feel welcome by saying hi!
 * No dissing tech stacks.
 Let’s leave the trash talk to the trolls.
-JuniorDev isn’t aligned to any particular tech and we like to treat all stacks with (heart emoji)... and yes, that of course includes Javascript (stick out tongue emoji).
+JuniorDev isn’t aligned to any particular tech and we like to treat all stacks with :heart: ... and yes, that of course includes Javascript :stuck_out_tongue_closed_eyes:

 ## Tl;dr